 Your next steps

-Many of the students take up employment in the automotive industry and/or follow a Motor Vehicle Apprenticeship.
-Alternatively, it is possible to progress on to the Level 3 Light Vehicle Maintenance & Repair IMIAL VRQ with the correct entry requirements and successful interview (depending on number of applicants).
+Many of the students take up employment in the automotive industry and/or follow a motor vehicle apprenticeship.
+Alternatively, it is possible to progress on to the Light Vehicle Maintenance & Repair IMIAL Diploma Level 3 with the correct entry requirements and successful interview (depending on number of applicants).